pandey-vinay/pandey-vinay/README.md

 - 👋 Hi, I’m Vinay Pandey.
-- 👀 I’m interested in Front End Web Development.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning ReactJS & Spring Boot.
-- 💞️ I’m looking to collaborate on Front End Development Projects.
+- 💞️ I’m looking to collaborate on Web Development Projects.
 - 📫 How to reach me - Drop a mail on pandeyvinay2110@gmail.com.

 <!---